Uniformly Valid Post-Regularization Confidence Regions for Many Functional Parameters in Z-Estimation Framework: Confidence Regions for Function-Valued Parameters Based on Moment Conditions

 where $F_0$ is a measurable envelope for $\mathcal{F}_0$ that satisfies $\|F_0\|_{P,q}\leq L_{n}$. (ii) For all $f\in\mathcal{F}_0$ and $k=3,4$, we have $\Ep_P[ |f(W)|^k] \leq C_0L_n^{k-2}$. (iii) The function class $\widehat{\mathcal{F}}_0 = \{ \bar \psi_{uj}(\cdot)-\hat\psi_{uj}(\cdot)\colon u \in \mathcal{U}, j \in [\pp] \}$ satisfies with probability $1-\Delta_n$: $ \log N(\epsilon, \widehat{\mathcal{F}}_0, \|\cdot\|_{\Pn,2}) \leq \bar \varrho_{n} \log (\bar A_n/\epsilon)$ for all $0<\epsilon\leq 1$ and $\|f\|_{\mathbb{P}_n,2} \leq \bar\delta_n$ for all $f\in\widehat{\mathcal{F}}_0$. \end{assumption}

 This assumption is technical, and its verification in applications is rather standard.
 For the Gaussian approximation result below, we actually only need the first and the second part of this assumption.
 The third part will be needed for establishing validity of the simultaneous confidence bands based on the multiplier bootstrap procedure.
+As a side note, observe that Assumption \ref{ass: OSR} allows to bound $\mathcal S_n$ defined in \eqref{eq: un and juj} and used in Assumptions \ref{ass: S1} and \ref{ass: AS}; see Appendix \ref{sec:BoundSn} of the Supplementary Material.

 Next, let $(\mathcal{N}_{u j})_{u\in\mathcal{U},j\in[\tilde{p}]}$ denote a tight zero-mean Gaussian process indexed by $\UU \times [\pp]$ with covariance operator given by $\Ep_P[ \bar\psi_{uj}(W)\bar\psi_{u'j'}(W)]$ for $u,u'\in\UU$ and $j,j' \in [\pp]$.
 We have the following corollary of Theorem \ref{theorem:semiparametric}, which is our second main result in this paper.